Occupational Health and Safety Code

 481(5)

-An employer and a blaster must ensure that before an explosive is detonated, explosives not required for the blasting activities are removed and located at a safe distance from the blasting area.
+An employer and a blaster must ensure that before an explosive is detonated, any explosives not required for the blasting activity are removed and located at a safe distance from the blasting area.

 Repealed